Tennessee State Route 28: Cumberland County

 View along Main Street (US 127/SR 28) in Crossville, Tennessee, at its intersection with Lantana Road (US 70/SR 1/SR 101).

 US 127/SR 28 immediately have an intersection with Vandever Road, which is a connector to SR 282 and Lake Tansi Village.
 They then go through more farmland before passing by Cumberland Mountain State Park and having an intersection with SR 419.
 The highway now passes through Cumberland Homesteads, where it has a y-intersection with SR 68, and US 127/SR 28 turn northeast to enter Crossville.
 US 127/SR 28 intersect SR 392 (a beltway around downtown) before entering downtown and having an intersection with US 70/SR 1/SR 101.
 They then pass through downtown before widening to a 4-lane and junctioning with SR 298.
-US 127/SR 28 then have an intersection with US 70N/SR 24 before going through Crossville's main business district before crossing the Obed River and coming to an interchange with I-40 (Exit 317).
+US 127/SR 28 then have an intersection with US 70N/SR 24 before going through Crossville's main business district, crossing the Obed River and coming to an interchange with I-40 (Exit 317).
 US 127/SR 28 then leave Crossville, narrowing to 2-lanes, and continue north through more farmland.
-They then cross into Fentress County via a couple of sharp switchbacks, in order to negotiate a bridge over Clear Creek.
+They then cross into Fentress County via a couple of sharp switchbacks to negotiate a bridge over Clear Creek.

 View along U.S. Route 127/State Route 28, looking south from the Woody area of northern Cumberland County, Tennessee, United States.

 Fentress County

 The intersection of U.S. Route 127 and Tennessee State Route 62 in Clarkrange.

 US 127/SR 28 then go through more farmland before entering Clarkrange to have an intersection with SR 62.
 US 127/SR 28 then passes through Clarkrange before having an intersection with SR 85 and entering Grimsley.
 They then pass through Grimsley before widening to a 4-lane to pass by Jamestown Municipal Airport and intersect SR 296 west of Allardt.
-They then enter Jamestown and bypass downtown (beginning with the intersection with Main Street (Old US 127/SR 28) to the east and have an interchange with SR 52 before having one with SR 154.
-They then leave Jamestown, at the other end of Main Street (Old US 127/SR 28), and continue north and narrowing to a 2-lane.
+They then enter Jamestown and bypass downtown (beginning with the intersection with Main Street (Old US 127/SR 28) to the east.
+The first have an interchange with SR 52 before having one with SR 154.
+They then leave Jamestown, at the other end of Main Street (Old US 127/SR 28), and continue north and narrow to a 2-lane.
 They then pass through Sgt.
 Alvin C. York State Historic Park and Pall Mall, where the highway crosses the Wolf River and has an intersection with Caney Creek Road (connector to Kentucky Route 200), before crossing into Pickett County.

 Post office (left) and old Beaty General Store (right) along US 127/SR 28 in the Grimsley community of Fentress County, Tennessee.

 Pickett County

-The highway winds it way through rural areas for several miles to intersect with SR 325, and then SR 295, before entering Static and intersecting both Kentucky Route 1076 and SR 111 immediately before crossing the state line into Kentucky, with SR 28 ending here and US 127 continuing into Kentucky.
+The highway winds it way through rural areas for several miles to intersect with SR 325, and then SR 295, before entering Static and intersecting both Kentucky Route 1076 (KY 1076) and SR 111 immediately before crossing the state line into Kentucky, with SR 28 ending here and US 127 continuing into Kentucky.